Melbourne High School: Sport program

 Each term students choose a sport to play during a double period once a week.
-There are various sports to choose from, including but not limited to: rowing, sailing, cricket, football, rugby, tennis, water polo, golf, squash, cross country running, lacrosse, badminton, lawn bowls, yoga, fencing, soccer, futsal and swimming (for weak swimmers).
-Students select their preferred sports at the beginning of the year and are consequently assigned a sport for each term.
+The sports to choose from include rowing, sailing, cricket, football, rugby, tennis, water polo, golf, squash, cross country running, lacrosse, badminton, lawn bowls, yoga, fencing, soccer, futsal and swimming.

-The school has an active participation in 23 different interschool sports through School Sport Victoria (SSV).
-Various sports teams such water polo, cricket and rowing participate in national and international competitions in which students travel to compete.
+The school participates in 23 different interschool sports through School Sport Victoria (SSV).
+Sports teams such water polo, cricket and rowing can also participate in national and international competitions.

-The school's performance in sports has been in constant flux.
-In the past its strengths lay in Australian Rules Football, Melbourne High won all senior VSSSA Australian football titles between 1988 and 1996, and tennis, where Melbourne High five titles in the space of seven years between 1989 and 1995, but as the student demographic changed, so much so that currently more than 90% of students are from East Asian or South Asian background, this strength in football was replaced by greater performance in table tennis and badminton.
-As of the end of 2009, Melbourne High had won the senior VSSSA badminton competition three times in the last four years, had won the senior table tennis competition nine times in the last ten years and had won the intermediate table tennis competitions for the last five years.
-The school is also emerging in its Cross Country performance, and has won five out of the six possible VSSSA age group titles it could contend for in the last three years.
+The school's performance in sports continues to change.
+In the past its strengths were in Australian Rules Football, winning all senior VSSSA Australian football titles between 1988 and 1996, and tennis, where Melbourne High won five titles between 1989 and 1995.
+However, the student demographic has changed and more than 90% of students are from East Asian or South Asian background, this strength in football has been replaced by better performances in table tennis and badminton.
+At the end of 2009, Melbourne High had won the senior VSSSA badminton competition three times in four years, the senior table tennis competition nine times in ten years and the intermediate table tennis competition for five years in a row.
+The school has also done well in Cross Country, winning five VSSSA age group titles in three years.

 The school also has a tradition of hockey performance, and the MHSOBA uses the school's synthetic turf hockey field for its own senior and junior clubs.
 The school's team has won the VSSSA crown seven times in the last nine years.
 A similar tradition involving the MHSOBA exists with the school's cricket teams, which have been consistently competitive, winning six VSSSA titles over the twenty-year history of the competition.

-The First XI cricket team has played matches against the Victorian Governor's XI which included Merv Hughes.
-The school's rich cricketing history led to a 2009 visit from avid cricket fan and media personality Sir Michael Parkinson.
+The First XI cricket team has played matches against the Victorian Governor's XI which in 2008 included Merv Hughes.
+The school's cricketing history led to a visit in 2009 from avid cricket fan and media personality Sir Michael Parkinson.